‘Arrow’ Recap: Arrow Takes On Gun Control — But Why Wasn’t Felicity Involved?

 Wild Dog’s Flashbacks

 As it turns out, Rene was married.
 He and his wife “made it out of the Glades” and were living a more hopeful life with their daughter.
 But, things weren’t perfect.
-Rene kept a gun (in a safe) in their home that his wife was not happy about and Rene accuses his wife of using again after finding drugs in their bedroom.
+Rene kept a gun (in a safe) in their home that his wife was not happy about.
+To boot, Rene also accuses his wife of using drugs again after finding a stash in their bedroom.
 He gives her an ultimatum to get clean or get out and takes his daughter to a hockey game.

 When they get home, Rene finds the house in disarray.
 He no sooner finds his wife being held at gunpoint by a drug dealer that she owes money to.
 The dealer is unhinged and impatient and shoots at Rene which prompts him to get his gun.
 He shoots back and gets the dealer, but not before the dealer falls to the floor and releases the trigger, shooting his wife fatally.